-Michael T. Malarick is an experienced Delaware County slip and fall attorney located in Boothwyn, PA.
-The law office of Michael T. Malarick handles slip and fall cases in and around Delaware County, Boothwyn, Philadelphia, Upper Chichester, West Chester, Drexel Hill, Springfield, Havertown, Garnet Valley, and more.
+Michael T. Malarick is an experienced Delaware County slip and fall attorney located in PA.
+The Malarick Law Firm handles trip and fall accidents and injuries including: broken bones, head injuries, fractures and more.
+As a slip and fall lawyer in Delaware County, attorney Michael Malarick helps with slipping on ice, snow, stairs, steps, driveways, ramps, and more.
+The Law Office of Michael T. Malarick handles slip and fall cases in and around Delaware County, Boothwyn, Philadelphia, Upper Chichester, West Chester, Drexel Hill, Springfield, Havertown, Garnet Valley, and more.

 Delaware County Slip & Fall Lawyer